 Frequent quizzing can cause

-If your child is having trouble with quizzes or the books in her zone, here are some ways you can help.
+When kids are having trouble with quizzes or the books in their zone, here are some ways to help.

 Ask the teacher about alternative assessments.
 AR offers another type of quiz that checks for comprehension, and maybe your child could take that instead.
-Or perhaps she could take the quiz orally instead of online.
+Or perhaps your child could take the quiz orally instead of online.
 Another option might be writing or recording a summary of a book’s key events.

-Talk with your child about the books she reads at school.
-Ask her to tell you about a book’s characters, plot and main message.
-It may help her think through the book.
+Talk with your child about the books they’re reading at school.
+Who are the book’s characters?
+What is the plot and the main message?
+This can help kids think through the book.

 Share your own books and stories together at home.
 With younger kids, you might read a book together, then talk about the characters and events.
 With older kids, you might suggest online stories for your child to read.
-Chat about them and help her pick out important details.
+Chat about them and pick out important details together.